fsprojects/FSharpPlus/README.md

 There are basically two Types involved in these overloads:

  - The type that will implement the abstraction.
 This will be a “real” type, for example <code>List</code> or <code>Tree</code>.
-We may refer to this type as the the type or as the instance, since it represents an instance of the abstraction.
+We may refer to this type as the type or as the instance-type, since it represents an instance of the abstraction.
 At the same time we can classify these types in primitive types and custom types.
 By primitive types we refer to existing types in the .NET framework.

- - The type that represent the abstraction: Examples of these types are <code>Map</code>, <code>Bind</code>, <code>Append</code>, etc. This will be a "dummy" type implemented as a static type with a single method  (usually with the same name as the type) which will be overloaded and an entry point method called 'Invoke'.
-From now on and in order to differentiate from the type-instance we will call this type the type-method.
+ - The type that represent the abstraction: Examples of these types are <code>Map</code>, <code>Bind</code>, <code>Append</code>, etc. This will be a "dummy" type implemented as a static class with an overloaded method (usually with the same name as the type) and an entry point method called 'Invoke'.
+From now on and in order to differentiate from the type-instance we will call this type the method-class.

-For Haskellers this 'Type-Methods' abstraction is similar to Haskell's Type-Classes but with a single method.
+For Haskellers this 'method-class' abstraction is similar to Haskell's Type-Classes but with a single method.

 For OOP-ers it may compare to interfaces or abstract classes but with a single method, early binding (compile-time) and without dependencies on the assembly where the interface is defined.

-FsControl contains overloads mainly for primitive types, but the generic functions will resolve to any member of a type (a user-defined type) having a matching signature.
+FsControl contains overloads mainly for primitive types, but the generic functions will resolve to any type (a user-defined type) having a member with a matching signature.
 This makes possible to use some libraries that don't depend on FsControl, as long as the signature is the right one it will work.